polterguy/phosphorusfive/README.md

 ![alt screenshot](resources/screenshot-peeples.png)

+The framework, and its apps, are built with the _"mobile first"_ approach, and renders responsively on every device you have.
+When you start
+Phosphorus Five for the first time, you will be asked for a _"server salt"_ and a _"root"_ password.
+The system is initially installed completely empty, which allows you to decide which apps you want to install on top of it, after you have started it.
+Installing apps is done through the _"Bazar"_, and the process is cryptographically secured, by demanding apps to be cryptographically signed, with a private PGP key, belonging to the app developer.
+By default, only apps developed by T.H.
+Rose Home Cloud, or more explicitly _me_ that is, are allowed to be installed into your system.
+But this is easily modified by adding up a reference to your own private PGP key's fingerprint.

 ## Downloading the source for the system

 To download the source code for the system, go to [Releases](https://github.com/polterguy/phosphorusfive/releases), download